Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Bard

-Bards use music as a catalyst for their magic and are traditionally the support in the group.
-However, they also master the strongest control spells in the game en masse, making them a cornerstone of the group.
+Bards use music as a catalyst for their magic and are traditionally the support characters in the group.
+However, they also master the strongest control spells in the game en masse, making them a pillar of the group.

-In addition, Bards have enormous charisma and often strong bonuses on skills like Performance and Persuasion.
+Additionally, bards have a tremendous amount of charisma and often strong bonuses to skills like performance and persuasion.
 This way, you can solve problems even without combat.
-The Bard schools are:
+The schools of the bard are:

 More on the topic